How to use the planner and general FAQs

 Some events that you add to your schedule will need you to register by confirming attendance in your personal schedule Remember to double check and confirm attendance on any event that prompts you.

 Some particular events (including some ticketed USU Welcome festival events) may require you to register externally outside the planner.

 If you’re not sure or are having problems confirming your attendance – email the staff contact listed for the event.

-Most events take place between 18 and 22 February, but a small number of activities are held outside of this week.
+Most events take place between Monday 29 July and Friday 2 August, but a small number of activities are held outside of this week including the USU's Welcome Day on Monday 5 August.
 Check the program early and plan accordingly.

 Yes.
 We have renamed our orientation program to ‘Welcome Week’ to reflect a newer and more inclusive experience for new students joining our University community.

 Yes, there are many events that are specifically held to help international students get settled into Sydney.
 When making your travel plans, try to arrive well before Welcome Week so you’ll have more time to go to as many of these activities as possible .
 Sign up for activities where you will:

 improve your Australian English language skills